 A content creator will ply their trade via any (or all) of the following:

 - Brochures and printed newsletters

-A content creator’s job, therefore, is to create compelling, high-converting content for use across multiple platforms.
-This content can be provided either on an ad hoc basis – as, say, a standalone blog post – or as a suite of materials for a sales funnel that incorporates an email newsletter, a website landing page and social media posts with imagery and a strong call-to-action.
-Sometimes it will be one person doing everything, and other times it will be a team of content creators that comprises a writer, a graphic designer, a videographer and any number of other creative professionals.
+A content creator’s job is to create compelling, high-converting content for use across multiple platforms.
+This content can be provided either on an ad hoc basis – as, say, a standalone blog post – or as a suite of materials for a sales funnel that incorporates an email newsletter, a website landing page and a social media post with imagery and a strong call-to-action.
+Sometimes it will be one person doing everything, and other times it will be a team of content creators that includes a writer, a graphic designer, a videographer and any number of other creative professionals.